isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Kedondong.md

 <section>
 	<h4>Environmental needs:</h4>
-	<p>Curry Leaf Plants need at least 6 hours of direct sunlight to flourish.
-They can also grow in 4-6 hours of direct sunlight or in more than 6 hours of indirect sunlight, but the plant will be leggy and less lush.</p>
+<p>This tree does best in full sun gardens with a minimum of 6 hours of direct sunlight.</p>
-<p>Plants do best in moist, well-drained soil at least 30cm deep, or in true ground.
-These plants are vulnerable to root rot, so ensure that your soil drains well, and that your soil has plenty of organic matter to let the roots breathe. </p>
+<p>Plants do best in moist, well-drained soil at least 50cm deep, or in true ground.
+These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
+Keep your plants cool with mulch and plenty of water to encourage growth.</p>
-<p>This tree can grow up to 2.5m high, but it can be pruned down to a around a metre for easy maintenance.</p>
+<p>This tree can grow up to 12m high.
+The tree is best maintained at roughly 2m high for easy maintenance and harvesting. </p>
+<p>This plant can be grown year-round.</p>
 	<br>
 	</section>

 <section>
   <h4>Sowing seeds:</h4>
-<p>Seeds can be sown directly into pots or the ground around 30cm-1m apart.
-Lightly water the soil until damp, once a day.
-Seeds should sprout around two weeks.</p>
+<p>Seeds can be sown directly into pots or the ground.
+Because the plant eventually grows into a tree, it is easier to grow a few seedlings in separate pots before selecting the healthiest one to be grown in true ground.</p>

 <br>
 </section>